Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-Learning problems occur very frequently with ADHD.
-Learning here does not only mean learning vocabulary or formulas during school time, but much more generally the acquisition of helpful behaviors to avoid or solve problems.
-Several affected persons reported that even as adults they cannot learn from mistakes.
+Learning problems are very common with ADHD.
+Learning here does not just mean learning vocabulary or formulas during school, but much more generally the acquisition of helpful behaviors to avoid or solve problems.
+Many people with ADHD reported that even as adults they are unable to learn from mistakes.
 They make a mistake over and over again, even though they realize at the same time that they are repeating the mistake.

 In ADHD, the level of growth hormones is often reduced.
 Growth hormones and neurotrophic substances such as BDNF and dopamine are essential for the neuroplasticity of the brain.
-Stimulants increase levels of growth hormones, thereby improving neuroplasticity.
-Atomoxetine can restore long-term potentiation, according to one study.1 Since dopamine is essential for neuronal plasticity (the creation of new synaptic connections) and stimulants, like atomoxetine, raise dopamine levels that are reduced in ADHD, stimulants also have the effect of enhancing learning behavior.
+Stimulants increase the levels of growth hormones and thus improve neuroplasticity.
+According to a study, atomoxetine can restore long-term potentiation.1 Since dopamine is essential for neuronal plasticity (the production of new synaptic connections) and stimulants, like atomoxetine, increase the dopamine levels that are reduced in ADHD, stimulants also have the effect of promoting learning behavior.

-This explains why stimulants in ADHD can improve the prerequisite for subsequent successful psychotherapy.
-If the ability to learn is impaired due to a lack of neuroplasticity of the brain, the normally existing ability to learn from experiences is reduced.
-Thus, ADHD sufferers are unable to learn from bad experiences in order to avoid them in the future.
+This explains why stimulants for ADHD can improve the conditions for subsequent successful psychotherapy.
+If the ability to learn is impaired due to a lack of neuroplasticity in the brain, the normal ability to learn from experience is reduced.
+This means that people with ADHD are unable to learn from bad experiences in order to avoid them in the future.

-Consequently, the same sufferers who suffered from making the same mistakes over and over again prior to their medication reported to us that after a suitable medication adjustment, they could now avoid making mistakes and not keep repeating them.
+Consequently, the same people with ADHD who suffered from making the same mistakes over and over again before their medication told us that they could now avoid mistakes and not keep repeating them.

 Memory is divided into different functions:2